![]() |

 | static consteval bool | UseAsynchronousIO () |

-| This static function returns the reactive I/O model. | |
+| This static function returns whether the Reactor uses an asynchronous I/O model. | |

 | static consteval bool | UseNonBlockingIO () |

-| This static function returns the reactive I/O model. | |
+| This static function returns whether the Reactor uses a non-blocking I/O model. | |

 Event-driven reactor class implementing the "event loop" pattern.

 The Reactor shall be used from one single thread.
 Unless specified otherwise, all methods shall be invoked from the thread of the reactor, where the event loop is run.
 All handlers are invoked in the context of the thread which invoked processEventLoop(), except worker handlers which are invoked in the context of a worker thread.
-Therefore, worker handlers are not allowed to called methods of the reactor.
+Therefore, worker handlers are not allowed to call methods of the reactor.

 | ts::Reactor::Reactor | ( | Report * | report = nullptr | ) |